aphalo/SunCalcMeeus/README.md

 Package ‘**photobiologySunCalc**’ implements Meeus’ accurate algorithms for the computation of the position of the sun, usable far into the past and future.
-It also implements the computation of local solar time, daylength, nightlength and times of sunset and sunrise, and arbitrary twilight elevation angles.
+It also implements the computation of local solar time, daylength, nightlength and times of sunset and sunrise, based on both accepted and arbitrary sun elevation angles for twilight.
 It implements Kasten and Young’s (1998) approximation formula for optical air mass (AM).
 The Pennman-Monteith equation for the estimation of reference evapotranspiration is implemented for the different versions recommended by the Food and Agriculture Organization (FAO).
-Conversions between different physical quantities and units used to describe the water content of air are also available.
+Conversions between different physical quantities and units used to describe the water content of air are also provided.

 This package is part of a suite of R packages for photobiological calculations described at the